 Welsh Assembly Government (2007) Young people, youth work, Youth Service.
 National Youth Service Strategy for Wales.
 Cardiff: Welsh Assembly Government.

 To cite this article: Smith, M. K. (2013) ‘What is youth work?
-Exploring the history, theory and practice of youth work’, the encyclopedia of informal education, www.infed.org/mobi/what-is-youth-work-exploring-the-history-theory-and-practice-of-work-with-young-people/.
+Exploring the history, theory and practice of youth work’, The encyclopedia of pedagogy and informal education, www.infed.org/mobi/what-is-youth-work-exploring-the-history-theory-and-practice-of-work-with-young-people/.
 Retrieved: insert date].

 © Mark K. Smith 1999, 2002, 2013